The java.awt.print package provides

 In the code, the Button class is extended to implement Printable

-and includes the paint
+and includes the paint and print method

-method is required because
+implementations.
+The print method is required because

-the class implements Printable
+the class implements Printable, and the paint

 method is needed to describe how the button shape and